 - Continuous improvement: Engage everyone in the process of continuous improvement, ensuring that regular communication and identification of possible obstacles ahead of time.
 Software that includes internal communication and issues flagging capability is useful here.

-The Project Management Institute (PMI) is a not-for-profit membership association, project management certification and standards organization.
+The Project Management Institute (PMI) is a not-for-profit membership association, certification and standards organization.
 PMBOK® is an acronym for Project Management Body of Knowledge, a book published by PMI, that collects the processes, best practices, terminologies and guidelines for the industry.

 The methodology breaks down a project into five process groups: initiating, planning, executing, controlling and closing.